 to investigate how Professional Associations can develop relevant standards and accreditation practices that best support the implementation of micro-credentialing within CPD/CPE offerings, both in formal and non-formal award settings.

-to explore the ways in which Professional Association CPD/CPE offerings can be linked to Professional Practice credentialing to address: – Life-long career learning – Active engagement in the Professional Association community – Drive membership opportunities
+to explore the ways in which Professional Association CPD/CPE offerings can be linked to Professional Practice credentialing to address: – Life-long career learning – Engagement in the Professional Association community – Drive membership opportunities

 Current definitions of the various micro-credentialing models are both confusing and varied.
 The way learning and training is recognized, accredited and validated is also changing with intrinsic on-the-job skills and best practices providing the most value and benefit to association members.